NVIDIA/aistore/docs/python_sdk.md

 class Client()
 ```

-AIStore client for managing buckets, objects, ETL jobs
+AIStore client for managing buckets, objects, and ETL jobs.

 **Arguments**:

-- `endpoint` _str_ - AIStore endpoint
+- `endpoint` _str_ - AIStore endpoint.
 - `skip_verify` _bool, optional_ - If True, skip SSL certificate verification.
 Defaults to False.
 - `ca_cert` _str, optional_ - Path to a CA certificate file for SSL verification.
-If not provided, the
+If not provided,
-  'AIS_CLIENT_CA' environment variable will be used.
+  the 'AIS_CLIENT_CA' environment variable will be used.
 Defaults to None.
 - `client_cert` _Union[str, Tuple[str, str], None], optional_ - Path to a client certificate PEM file
-  or a path pair (cert, key) for mTLS.
-If not provided, 'AIS_CRT' and 'AIS_CRT_KEY'
+  or a tuple (cert, key) for mTLS.
+If not provided, 'AIS_CRT' and 'AIS_CRT_KEY' environment
-  environment variables will be used.
+  variables will be used.
 Defaults to None.
-- `timeout` _Union[float, Tuple[float, float], None], optional_ - Request timeout in seconds; a single float
+- `timeout` _Union[float, Tuple[float, float], None], optional_ - Request timeout in seconds.
-  for both connect/read timeouts (e.g., 5.0), a tuple for separate connect/read timeouts (e.g., (3.0, 10.0)),
+  Can be a single float (e.g., 5.0) for both connect/read timeouts, a tuple (e.g., (3.0, 10.0)),
   or None to disable timeout.
 - `retry` _urllib3.Retry, optional_ - Retry configuration object from the urllib3 library.
+Defaults to None.
 - `token` _str, optional_ - Authorization token.
 If not provided, the 'AIS_AUTHN_TOKEN' environment variable
   will be used.
 Defaults to None.
+- `max_pool_size` _int, optional_ - Maximum number of connections per host in the connection pool.
+  Defaults to 10.

 <a id="client.Client.bucket"></a>